-But looking back at the goals I’ve set in the past year, I can’t help but notice that the most successes and positive changes are the result of vague goals.
+But looking back at the goals I’ve set in the past year, I can’t help but notice that many of my successes and positive changes are the result of vague goals.

 Vague Goals And Why They Are (Usually) Bad

 To accomplish a thing, you need to know what, exactly, you are trying to accomplish.
-As David Allen says, you need to know what success looks like.
+As author and productivity guru David Allen says, you need to know what success looks like.

 ‘Lose Weight.’
 ‘Run Faster.’
 These are vague goals.